luiz-linkezio/Tarefas-P1-SI-CIn-UFPE-2022.2/README(English).md

 - Students were not allowed to use any content from future lists, meaning it was not permitted to use Tuples (List 6) in the tasks of List 1.
 - Some questions have their own rules, such as requiring the use of a specific function, for example.
 - Students and tasks were monitored to prevent any copying of answers from other students.
+- The tasks have something called "limite de tempo do código" which is the maximum time the code can take to run completely.
+Each task has its time limit described in the statement.

 ## My Grade in the Course:
 ### I achieved the maximum grade in the course (ranging from 0 to 10).